-I am a Ph.D. candidate at the C.N.
-Yang Institute for Theoretical Physics in Stony Brook University (SUNY Stony Brook), where my advisor is Prof. Martin Roček.
-My primary areas of research are (super)string theory and M-theory, with a focus on supersymmetric gauge theories, superconformal field theories (SCFTs), topological field theory.
+I received a Ph.D. in Theoretical Physics from the C.N.
+Yang Institute for Theoretical Physics in Stony Brook University (SUNY Stony Brook), where my advisor was Prof. Martin Roček.
+My primary areas of research are (super)string theory and M-theory, with a focus on supersymmetric gauge theories, superconformal field theories (SCFTs), and topological field theory.
 I am also interested in associated applications of algebraic geometry and algebraic topology.
 The general theme of my research and interests are more aptly captured by what is called physical mathematics.

 To this end, I maintain a broad interest also in quantum field theory and condensed matter theory.